 A minimum of 20% of research time is available for the candidate’s own on-going research programs.
 The successful candidate is encouraged to participate in mentoring and co-supervising undergraduate, graduate, and summer students.
 The PI believes strongly in the importance of good mentoring, and is willing to play an active role in the candidate’s professional and career development, including support with developing observing programs, grant / application writing, and in developing supervision skills, while also remaining open to learning and growing through reverse mentoring.
 The PI is a strong champion for diversity and equity in the workplace, and is equipped to supervise, support, and encourage interested and motivated researchers from a range of diverse backgrounds.

 Salary and benefits

 The appointment is for 3 years.
 The position provides a competitive salary ($60,000 per year), a research & travel fund ($3,000 per year), benefits (subject to University / state regulations), and relocation expenses ($3,000 for domestic and $6,000 for international applicants).
-Applicants should have a Ph.D. in physics, astronomy, or a closely related field by the time of appointment, expected to be September 1, 2022.
-The start date is flexible up to 6 months from this date.
+Applicants should have a Ph.D. in physics, astronomy, or a closely related field by the time of appointment, expected to be September 1, 2023.
+The start date is flexible.

-The University of Utah values candidates who have experience working in settings with students, staff, faculty and patients from diverse backgrounds and possess a strong commitment to improving access to higher education, employment opportunities, and quality healthcare for historically underrepresented groups.
+The University of Utah values candidates who have experience working in settings with students from diverse backgrounds and possess a strong commitment to improving access to higher education for historically underrepresented students.